gentoo-mirror/pg_overlay/README.md

+Welcome, wanderer.

-What you can find in my repository:
+That what you can find here:

-1 - Firefox with PGO, OpenSUSE-KDE & Privacy patches by Wilco
+1 - Firefox with PGO, OpenSUSE-KDE patches

 2 - Chromium with Inox, Iridium, Ungoogled & VA-API patches

-3 - Freetype & Fontconfig with Infinality Ultimate patches by Bohoomil

-4 - Wine with Staging & D3D9 patches

-5 - Cinnamon without NetworkManager ebuilds
+3 - Cinnamon without NetworkManager ebuilds

-6 - Modified ebuilds for various packages written with intention to be live & minimal
+4 - Modified ebuilds for various packages written with intention to be live & minimal

-7 - aMule live version
+5 - aMule live version